-Abdomen & Pelvis: CT angiogram (CTA) is used in the abdomen and pelvis to detect enlargement of the abdominal aorta known as abdominal aortic aneurysm, aortic dissection, which is caused by a tear in the wall of the aorta.
-CTA can also detect narrowing or blockage of the major arteries in the abdomen or pelvis.
-In patients experiencing abdominal pain, especially after eating, CTA can detect narrowing or blockage in the arteries supplying the intestines.
-Similarly, in patients with unexplained high blood pressure, particularly younger patients, CTA can detect narrowing or blockage of the arteries supplying the kidneys.
-In patients with pelvic or buttocks pain, especially if exacerbated by walking, CTA can detect narrowing or blockage in the pelvic arteries.
-CTA is the study of choice to detect or follow up vascular abnormalities in the pelvis following trauma.
+Abdomen & Pelvis: CT angiogram is used in the abdomen and pelvis to detect enlargement of the abdominal aorta known as abdominal aortic aneurysm, aortic dissection, which is caused by a tear in the wall of the aorta.
+CT Angiography can also detect narrowing or blockage of the major arteries in the abdomen or pelvis.
+In patients experiencing abdominal pain, especially after eating, CT Angiography can detect narrowing or blockage in the arteries supplying the intestines.
+Similarly, in patients with unexplained high blood pressure, particularly younger patients, CT Angiography can detect narrowing or blockage of the arteries supplying the kidneys.
+In patients with pelvic or buttocks pain, especially if exacerbated by walking, CT Angiography can detect narrowing or blockage in the pelvic arteries.
+CT Angiography is the study of choice to detect or follow up vascular abnormalities in the pelvis following trauma.
 These include pseudo-aneurysms or dissection, which are both related to injury of the arterial wall.